-- In July 2022, the Company allotted 1,850,000 options for the provision of corporate advisory and investor relations services. - (ii) In September 2022, the Company completed a pro-rata non-renounceable entitlement offer offered on the basis of one option for every two Shares held at an issue price of \$0.01 per option.
+- (i) In July 2022, the Company allotted 1,850,000 options for the provision of corporate advisory and investor relations services.
+Refer to Note 18 (a) for further details relating to the valuation of these options. - (ii) In September 2022, the Company completed a pro-rata non-renounceable entitlement offer offered on the basis of one option for every two Shares held at an issue price of \$0.01 per option.
 The Company issued 19,196,060 options and total funds raised from the Offer was \$191,960 (before costs).
 In November 2022, the Company also issued 250,000 options to an employee as part of his remuneration package.
 7,500 options were exercised during the year.
+Refer to Note 18 (a) for further details relating to the valuation of these options.